bruce-hill/blang/README.md

 # Blang

-Blang is a small, statically typed, compile imperative language with ergonomic syntax that uses [QBE](https://c9x.me/compile/) as a backend to compile from there to assembly code and then to a binary.
+Blang is a small, statically typed, compiled imperative language with ergonomic syntax.
+It uses [QBE](https://c9x.me/compile/) as a backend IR, and compiles from there to assembly code and then to a binary.

 ## Dependencies

-The Blang compiler is written in [Moonscript](https://moonscript.org), uses [QBE](https://c9x.me/compile/) as a backend, before being compiled from assembly with your C compiler of choice.
+The Blang compiler is written in [Moonscript](https://moonscript.org), uses [QBE](https://c9x.me/compile/) as a backend, before being compiled from assembly with your assembler of choice.
 Blang uses the following libraries:

 - Garbage collection: [Boehm garbage collector](https://www.hboehm.info/gc/)
     - Available from your package manager of choice: `pacman -S gc`